Liberals' New Gun Bill Still Weaker Than U.S. Laws: Victims' Advocates

-OTTAWA — The Liberal government tabled new gun legislation on Tuesday, that if passed, will make lifetime background checks into an applicant's history of violence mandatory.
+OTTAWA — The Liberal government tabled new gun legislation Tuesday, if passed, will make lifetime background checks into an applicant's history of violence mandatory.

-It's a measure that would replace the five-year time frame authorities currently look at to determine a person's eligibility for a firearms licence.
+It's a measure that would replace the five-year time frame authorities look at to determine a person's eligibility for a firearms licence.
 Lifetime background checks are currently optional.

 When asked about how the changes address lethal risk in unreported cases of domestic violence, senior officials said authorities are limited to using information available to them.